past events

 ST WOOLOS STRING QUARTET RECITAL FOR KNIGHTON AND DISTRICT CONCERT SOCIETY - SUNDAY 26TH MARCH 2023

-A string quintet of players from St Woolos Sinfonia, will join Matthew Coleridge to perform his Requiem at Pershore Abbey on Saturday 15th October 2022.
-The solo cellist on this occasion will be Maxim Calver (BBC Young Musician Finalist 2018), together with Soprano Emily Hicks.
+A string quintet of players from St Woolos Sinfonia, joined composer/conductor Matthew Coleridge to perform his Requiem.
+The soloists were cellist, Maxim Calver (BBC Young Musician Finalist 2018), and Soprano Emily Hicks

 The SWS is pleased to invite you to a concert free of charge in Newport town centre.
 Please come along to the next instalment of The Hope Project!
 It is happening on March 26th in an empty shop at Friars Walk Newport.
 It will be a bit different this time.
 Beautiful classical music by Bach, Mozart and other popular composers.